SanCoder-Q/flat-combine-reducers/README.md

 expect(reducer({ A: 1, B: 2 })).to.deep.equal({ A: 1, B: 2 });
 expect(reducer()).to.deep.equal({});
 ```

+Note.
+You can change it by specify the option `mergePrevState`.

 ### Combines multiple reducers into one
 ```js